 #9.
 Canned Green Chiles and Campbell’s Cream of Mushroom Soup: These are my lazy cook staples.
 They don’t make anything that’s actually good.
 They turn leftovers into some sort of twisted comfort food.

 #10.
-Pants: I’ve got thick stumpy legs, no butt, and a variable waist size.
+Pants/Trousers: I’ve got thick stumpy legs, no butt, and a variable waist size.
 The immediate challenge in Spain is finding pants I can get my feet through.
 If I can pull the pants up, it looks like I’m wearing tights.
 Even then the butt is saggy, and the waist is too loose.
 I wind up looking like I’m made out of spare parts.
+(Brits call their underwear “pants”.
+They wear trousers on the outside…most of the time.”)

 Of course when we are back in the U.S.A. we’ll miss things about Spain.
 The beach, 2 euro bottles of wine, and sitting in the sun enjoying a 4 euro breakfast for two will top that list.